Best mobile plans for kids in Singapore (from $7.06/mth)

 • International Roaming

-• Deal: Free 100GB Malaysia roaming for 365 days for new sign-ups only
+• Deal: Get 1 month free credit rebate for port-in + Free 100GB Malaysia roaming for 365 days for new sign-ups only

 $7.70